Rural and remote teaching offers a range of professional, personal and lifestyle

 The program is delivered on dates that are mutually agreed upon by participants, their home school, the host school and region and the Department of Education.

-Interested teachers can find out more information on OnePortal or by emailing
+Interested teachers can find more information by searching Rural and Remote on OnePortal (Department of Education staff only) or by emailing